liminm/construktiv_ai_test/README.md

 The application is launched using `python app/main.py` and can be accessed via `localhost:8000` to view past conversations and `localhost:8000/docs` to call the endpoints.

 Added info: The functionality of the ChatBot was already implemented on the second commit.
-Rest was added documentation and a minor change.
+Rest was added documentation, code cleanup and a minor change.

 ## Installation